Can depressed doctors get emotional help without license repercussions? Is it even possible for physicians to get confidential mental health care?

 13. Consider curated and confidential peer support.

 Often the most impactful first-line intervention for depressed doctors is peer support.
 Not with your coworkers or market competitors, but with an intimate group of up to 10 physicians who meet regularly to heal from suicidal thoughts, childhood or residency abuse, isolation, divorce, business problems, and more.
 No records.
 Nothing to subpoena.
-I’ve been curating physician peer support groups every Sunday for nearly ten years.
+I’ve been curating physician peer support groups every Sunday for a decade.
 A suicidal surgeon shared, “Spending two hours with you all was more helpful than any therapist I’ve seen, anything they did on inpatient psych, any help I’ve gotten yet.”

 No matter what—ALWAYS seek the care you need.